DynamoMTL/dynamo-ops/readme.md

 You are welcome.

 ### Content creation

 **Posts**

+All the posts reside in the folder called `_posts` on the root of the app.
+You will also see that the content is organized in subfolders that each bear the same same as the category in which the article resides.
+This is optional but should be respected if possible.

 Jekyll requires that the posts be named in the following format `YEAR-MONTH-DAY-title.md`.
 So for example, `2011-12-31-new-years-eve-is-awesome.md`.
 This however does not mean that the URL will reflect that but it really needs to be called as such to be picked up buy Jekyll as being a post and to be able to display the date.